cosmos/cosmos-sdk/docs/architecture/adr-043-nft-module.md

 - store and transfer the NFTs utilizing `x/bank`, if you want to modify the attribute value of nft, you can use the `send` function in `x/nft`.
 - permission, we can utilize `x/authz`.
-- mint and burn the NFTs.
+- mint and burn the NFTs, in this module.
-- enumeration.
+- enumeration, in this module.

 ### Types